MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-correct-cancel-sales-invoice.md

 description: 'This article describes how to correct, undo, or cancel a posted sales invoice and apply a sales credit memo.'
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: ivkoleti
+ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: 'undo, credit memo, return' ms.date: 03/05/2024
 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---
-# <a name="correct-or-cancel-unpaid-sales-invoices"></a>Correct or cancel unpaid sales invoices
+# Correct or cancel unpaid sales invoices

 You can correct or cancel an unpaid posted sales invoice, provided that it hasn't been fully shipped.
 This is useful if you make a mistake or if the customer requests a change before the shipment is complete.
 In all other scenarios, we recommend that you create a corrective sales credit memo directly.
 For more information, see [To create a sales credit memo from a posted sales invoice](sales-how-process-sales-returns-cancellations.md#to-create-a-sales-credit-memo-from-a-posted-sales-invoice).